 Hormone treatment keeps these cancers from getting the hormones they need.
-It's like starving the cells so that they stop growing.
-Sometimes they even shrink.
+It's like starving the cancer cells so that they stop growing.
+And the tumor sometimes shrinks.

 Treatment works in one of two ways: